Smoke and CO Detectors

 Are hardwired smoke and CO detectors required by code in Minnesota?

 Yes.
-The Minnesota State Building Code and National Electrical Code require interconnected, hardwired smoke detectors with battery backup in every bedroom, outside each sleeping area, and on every level of newly constructed or substantially remodeled homes.
+The Minnesota State Building Code requires interconnected, hardwired smoke detectors with battery backup in every bedroom, outside each sleeping area, and on every level of newly constructed or substantially remodeled homes.
 Carbon monoxide detectors are required within 10 feet of every sleeping room in any home with a fuel-burning appliance or attached garage.
+Battery-only units don't satisfy the interconnect requirement.

 How often should smoke and carbon monoxide detectors be replaced?

-Smoke detectors should be replaced every 10 years and CO detectors every 5–7 years (check the date stamped on the back).
+Smoke detectors should be replaced every 10 years.
+CO detectors every 5–7 years — check the manufacture date stamped on the back.
 Sensors degrade over time and lose sensitivity even if the unit still chirps and tests okay.
-If you don't know how old your detectors are, replace them — it's the cheapest life-safety upgrade you'll ever make.
+If you don't know how old your detectors are, replace them.
+It's the cheapest life-safety upgrade you'll make all year.

 Why is my smoke detector chirping when the battery is new?

-Persistent chirping after a battery swap usually means the detector itself has reached end-of-life, dust has contaminated the sensor, or the unit lost its hardwired power connection and is running on backup.
-We can diagnose and replace the unit during a single same-day visit — usually in under an hour.
+Persistent chirping after a battery swap usually means one of three things: the detector has reached end-of-life and the sensor has degraded, dust has contaminated the sensing chamber and is triggering false signals, or the unit lost its hardwired power connection and is running on backup.
+Norske Electric can diagnose and replace the unit during a single same-day visit — usually in under an hour.

 Can you interconnect older detectors that aren't wired together?

 In most cases, yes.
-We can either run new low-voltage interconnect wiring during a remodel or install modern wireless-interconnected units (like First Alert OneLink or Kidde Wireless) that talk to each other over RF — when one alarms, they all alarm.
-This is one of the highest-impact safety upgrades for older Twin Cities homes.
+We can run new low-voltage interconnect wiring during a remodel, or install wireless-interconnected units like First Alert OneLink or Kidde Wireless that communicate over RF — when one alarms, they all alarm.
+This is one of the highest-impact safety upgrades for older Twin Cities homes and doesn't require opening every wall in the house.

 Serving the Twin Cities Metro